Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the page displaying eco tips.
 2. Observe the eco tips section for at least 15 seconds.

-**Expected Result:**  Eco tips rotate to the next tip every 5 seconds.
+**Expected Result:**  Eco tips should rotate to the next tip every 5 seconds.

+**Actual Result:**  Eco tips rotates to the next tip every 5 seconds.

 ---